DOI-BOR/et-demands/docs/model-inputs.rst

   * TR\ :sub:`b2`

 Thornton and Running coefficients are used to estimate solar radiation from meteorological data.
-These coefficients are location-specific and should be calibrated using :ref:`Stuff about Linking Pages <linking-pages>`
+These coefficients are location-specific and should be calibrated using measured solar radiation data from a representative location.
+The calibration approach is described in detail :ref:`here <model-calibration-refet-tr>`

 * Wind Measurement Height (in meters)